A high-performance Python HTTP server for GraphQL APIs with built-in authentication, CORS, and GraphiQL integration.

-GraphQL HTTP #
+GraphQL HTTP for Python #

-Features #
+Key Features #

-- 🚀 High Performance: Built on Starlette/ASGI for excellent async performance
+| 🚀 High Performance | Built on Starlette/ASGI for excellent async performance, handling thousands of concurrent requests. |

-- 🔐 JWT Authentication: Built-in JWT authentication with JWKS support
+| 🔐 JWT Authentication | Built-in JWT authentication with JWKS support for secure GraphQL APIs in production. |

-- 🌐 CORS Support: Configurable CORS middleware for cross-origin requests
+| 🌐 CORS Support | Configurable CORS middleware for seamless cross-origin requests. |

-- 🎨 GraphiQL Integration: Interactive GraphQL IDE for development
+| 🎨 GraphiQL Integration | Interactive GraphQL IDE included for easy development and testing. |

-- 📊 Health Checks: Built-in health check endpoints
+| 📊 Health Checks | Built-in health check endpoints for monitoring and orchestration. |

-- 🔄 Batch Queries: Support for batched GraphQL operations
+| 🔄 Batch Queries | Support for batched GraphQL operations to optimize network usage. |

 Quick Start #